Unreserved Wine Talk

 Giveaway

-Three of you are going to win a copy of his terrific book, Press for Champagne.
+Three of you are going to win a copy of her terrific new memoir, Make The Midlife Move: A Practical Guide to Flourish after Fifty.
 To qualify, all you have to do is email me at natalie@nataliemaclean.com and let me know that you’ve posted a review of the podcast.
 I’ll choose three people randomly from those who contact me.
 Good luck!

 Highlights